AmberELEC/AmberELEC/README.md

 ```

 The make world process will build a 32bit and 64bit userland and generate a 64bit image which will be located in 351ELEC/release.
 Follow the installation steps to write your image to a microSD.
-It will build for the RG351P/M and RG351V and for the RG351MP.
+It will build for the RG351P/M, RG351V and for the RG351MP.

 To create the image for the RG351P/M just ``make RG351P``, and just for the RG351V ``make RG351V``, and just for the RG351MP ``make RG351MP``.